Attarintiki Daredi

+Prior to the film's release, on 22 September 2013, 90-minute footage of the film was leaked online and was widely shared leading to a delay in its release.
 The film was released on 27 September 2013 and received positive critical reception.
-It became the highest grossing Telugu film of all time surpassing Magadheera (2009) and it was later surpassed by Baahubali: The Beginning (2015).
+Despite the leak of half of the film prior to its release, Attarintiki Daredi became the highest grossing Telugu film of all time surpassing Magadheera (2009).
+It was later surpassed by Baahubali: The Beginning (2015).
 The film won four Nandi Awards, four Filmfare Awards South, and the B. Nagi Reddy Memorial Award.
-It was remade into Kannada as Ranna (2015), in Bengali as Abhimaan (2016), and in Tamil as Vantha Rajavathaan Varuven (2019).
+It was remade into Kannada as Ranna (2015) and in Tamil as Vantha Rajavathaan Varuven (2019).